seanremenyi/Notes_aws_developer/README.md

-Object-based storage - manages objects rather than in file systems or datablocks can upload any files, photos,videos, code, documents,text file cannot be used to run an operating system
+Object-based storage - manages objects rather than in file systems or datablocks can upload any files, photos,videos, code, documents,text file cannot be used to run an operating system largest object that can be uploaded in a single PUT is 5 gb
 1. Unlimited storage
 total vloume of data and the number of objects you can store is unlimited
 2. objects can range in size from a minimum of 0 bytes to a max of 5 tb